Social assault is not a well renown term (yet).

 So that he could come into my circle

-- I put my arm around him and welcome him
+- I put my arm around him and welcomed him

 that was my way of saying “you’re welcome”, one bitch refuses you, but this other member of the group is taking you under his wing and vouching for you.
 Now you’re in.